Do You Have to Report an Accident if You Are Not Claiming It?

 A collision on private property like a parking lot should be reported the same as an accident that happened on a roadway.
 If there are injuries or damages that exceed your province’s dollar amount limits for damages, you must report it to the police as well as your insurer.

-In certain scenarios, you must report an accident to the police and your insurance company regardless of how much property damage is incurred.
+In certain scenarios, you must report a car accident to the police and your insurance company, regardless of how much property damage is incurred.
 You must report an accident if it involves:

 • Major or minor injuries or death